In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

 If the buyer does raise any post-sale concerns, you can consider offering a money-back guarantee or a trial period.
 The goal here is to enhance your credibility and maintain the trust you’ve worked so hard to earn.

 Then, keep the relationship going over time.
-Check in on occasion to ask for referrals, lay the groundwork for repeat business, and ask for a testimonial or a case study.
+Check in on occasion to ask for referrals, lay the groundwork for repeat business, join your customer success team for quarterly business reviews, and ask for a testimonial or a case study.
+For more client management tips, check out our client management guide.

 How to implement the Sandler Selling System with Dock